Lease Administration: A Guide For Commercial Property

 By driving workforce efficiency, technology can help commercial real estate organizations save time and eliminate data redundancy, input errors and costly missed critical dates.
 This is also a significant time saver as it takes away the need to find and surface key dates and it helps eliminate the risks of missing those dates.

-Here are common workflows which can be automated using Re-Leased:
+Here are some common workflows which can be automated using software

 The lease is about more than start and end dates